 Despite what we see in movies and on TV, divorce and child custody cases don’t always go to court.
 Those situations certainly make for compelling fictional drama, but in reality, a variety of options exist beyond litigation.
-Called Alternate Dispute Resolution, or ADR, these strategies provide alternatives to trial.
-One of the most common is mediation.
+Mediation is a popular choice, and because of this, we often hear a number of common mediation questions.

-Mediation is a process used in civil cases like divorce and child custody disputes.
-The two sides come together, facilitated by a neutral third party, in an attempt to reach an optimal solution.
+Mediation is a method of Alternative Dispute Resolution, or ADR for short.
+These strategies provide an alternative other than going to trial.
+The two sides come together, facilitated by a neutral third party, and attempt to reach an optimal solution.

-You can use this approach when it comes to dividing property, establishing spousal support, child support, creating a parenting plan, and most other areas of family law.
+It can be used in multiple types of civil matters and has become popular in divorce, custody, and other disputes.
+You can use this approach when it comes to dividing property, establishing spousal and child support, creating a parenting plan, and most other areas of family law.

-Instead of presenting arguments and having a judge rule, in these cases, it’s usually a couple of people sitting in a room, working towards a common end.
+Instead of presenting arguments and having a judge rule, in these cases, it’s usually a handful of people sitting in a room, working towards a common end.

 When it comes to mediation, there are three types or styles to choose from.
 Each has its own peculiarities, and which is best for you depends on the circumstances.

-- Evaluative Mediation: In this style, the mediator shows the parties how a judge or jury might view the case.
-The third party can point out weakness or deficiencies with a case, providing a better idea of what to expect from a trial.
+In this style, the mediator shows the two sides how a judge or jury might view the case.
+The facilitator points out weaknesses or deficiencies with a case and provides a better idea of what you might expect from a trial.

-- Facilitative Mediation: In the facilitative style, the third party essentially serves as a moderator.
-He or she helps the two parties to understand their options and reach a mutually agreed upon, beneficial resolution.
+In the facilitative style, the mediator essentially serves as a moderator.
+He or she helps the two parties understand their options and reach a mutually agreed upon, beneficial resolution.

 Another benefit of mediation is that it’s usually a much shorter process.
 Instead of a lengthy trial, most only last a day or two.

-Like mediation, family law arbitration is voluntary.
+Like mediation, family law arbitration is a voluntary process.
 But in this case, the two sides agree in advance that any judgments are legally binding.

 Litigation in divorce is stressful, hectic, expensive, and presents a variety of other concerns.
-Fortunately, alternatives to this do exist, and mediation is one that many couples ending a marriage choose.
-It may not be the right fit for your specific situation, but it is an option worth consideration.
+Fortunately, alternatives to trial do exist.
+Mediation is one that many couples ending a marriage choose.
+It may not be the right fit for your specific situation, but it is an option worth considering.